🛡️ Clinical Review by Dr. Aris Thorne

 Navigating the Trauma

-The emotional fallout of infidelity is frequently described by clinicians in terms akin to Post-Traumatic Stress Disorder (PTSD).
+The fallout of infidelity is frequently described by clinicians in terms akin to Post-Traumatic Stress Disorder (PTSD).
 The betrayed partner may experience intrusive thoughts, hyperarousal, severe anxiety, and profound depression.
 Making a life-altering decision in the midst of acute trauma is highly ill-advised.
 It is crucial to establish physical and emotional safety first.
 This may involve temporary separation, establishing strict boundaries, and seeking intensive individual therapy to process the trauma before attempting to make a definitive decision about the relationship's future.
+Utilize our interactive Relationship boundaries Quiz to help evaluate your boundaries.

 Ultimately, the decision to stay or go is a deeply personal one that only the betrayed partner can make.
 There is no universally 'correct' choice.
 Some couples emerge from the crucible of infidelity with a stronger, more honest partnership than they ever thought possible.
 Others recognize that the betrayal was a definitive severing of the bond, and that their healing must occur independently.
 The goal must always be the restoration of the betrayed partner's psychological health, safety, and self-worth, regardless of whether that path leads them back to the relationship or forward into a new chapter of their life.